renovatebot/renovate/docs/usage/key-concepts/dashboard.md

 We do not recommend that you require approval for _all_ updates.
 When you require prior approval, you need to check the dashboard issue regularly to check for important updates.
-You'll probably forget to check often enough, and out of sight means out of mind!
+You will probably forget to check often enough, and out of sight means out of mind!

-Maybe you find Renovate too noisy, and want to opt-out of getting automatic updates whenever they're ready.
+Maybe you find Renovate too noisy, and want to opt-out of getting automatic updates whenever they are ready.

 In this case, you can tell Renovate to wait for your approval before making any pull requests.
 This means that you have full control over when you get updates.